boldandbrad/dotfiles/.github/README.md

 │  └── ..
 ├── config/         # Config files for packages and apps.
 Symlinked by aliae.
 │  └── ..
-├── util/           # Shell scripts and utilities for system and tool setup.
+├── util/           # Scripts and utilities for specific system and tool setup.
 Sourced by unpack.sh.
 │  └── ..
 ├── ..
 ├── Makefile        # Helpful development commands.